White-lined tanager: Breeding

-In the breeding season, the male displays the white spots which he has under his wings, opening them and closing them before in front of the female.
+In the breeding season, the male displays the white spots which he has under his wings, opening them and closing them in front of the female.
 The bulky cup nest is built in a tree or shrub, and the female incubates three, sometimes two, brown-blotched cream eggs for 14–15 days.
 This species has, on average, two broods per season.

 They appear to be territorial, as only one nesting pair is usually seen in an area.
 They rarely join mixed feeding flocks.
 The white-lined tanager's song is a fast repetitive cheeru.

 Food and feeding

-These are restless but unwary birds which eat a wide variety of fruit, but especially epiphytes.
-They also take some nectar and insects, including beetles, ants and grasshoppers.
+These are restless but unwary birds which eat a wide variety of fruit, especially epiphytes.
+They also take some nectar and insects, including beetles, ants, and grasshoppers.

-Local names in Trinidad and Tobago include 'Parson' (for the male), and 'Singing Angel'; on these islands, the species is highly valued for its whistling ability.
+Local names in Trinidad and Tobago include 'Parson' (for the male) and 'Singing Angel'; on these islands, the species is highly valued for its whistling ability.